umasivakumar232/Bikesharing/README.md

 ### Bike Sharing - Killing Multiple Birds with One Stone

-In the airport on our way back to Des Moines we jumped on the weighing scales, it's customary after a holiday to see how much excess baggage we have accumulated on ourselves. typically the remorse for all the binge holiday eating starts at the airport itself, but not this time.
-We were ecstatic to notice that we had both lost a few pounds.
+In the airport on our way back to Des Moines we jumped on the weighing scales, it's customary after a holiday to see how much excess baggage we have accumulated on ourselves.
+Typically the remorse for all the binge holiday eating starts at the airport itself, but not this time.
+We are ecstatic to notice that we had both lost a few pounds.
 Such a happy way to begin the journey back home.

 Kate said to me while fastening her seat belt.
 "Can't get over this bike sharing concept, it actually kills multiple birds with one stone".